What to Know About Smart Locks

 An emergency button in the app that automatically calls the authorities.

 The only downside to smart door locks is that they need a power supply and won’t work without one.
-But if the smart lock also has a regular key, you can still operate the lock mechanism itself.
+But if the smart lock also has a regular key, you can still operate the locking mechanism itself.
 Many smart locks use regular AAA or AA batteries, but some come with rechargeable battery packs.
 When the lock needs a battery change or charge, the device will send you a notification on your phone so you aren’t left with a dead lock.

 Smart Lock Prices

 Smart locks typically cost from $100 to $400.
 Cheaper ones come with fewer locking options and lack video or two-way talk capabilities.
+Do some research to find out what best fits your budget and your needs.

 All prices and links were accurate at publication.